 Most field interviewers say that the best part of their job is the chance to meet a variety of people.
 You’ll hear lots of stories during interviews, and that information can let you see life in different ways.

-Your home office may have more concern about your performance metrics.
+Your home office may have more concerns about your performance metrics.
 When your focus is on collecting the best data possible, you’ll typically have a positive experience as a field interviewer.

 Some employers may offer the freedom of choosing your own hours, including evenings and weekends.
 That structure is helpful for those who juggle multiple schedules with everyone in the family at home because of COVID-19.
 Most of the time, field interviewing takes place during the evenings and weekends, and companies will ask you if your schedule is flexible; some will require you to work when respondents are available.